 Financial Statements.
-The Statements of Net Position on Page 31 and the Statements of Revenues, Expenses, and Changes in Net Position on page 32 report the Lottery's assets, liabilities, revenues, and expenses in comparative format for fiscal year 2021 and fiscal year 2020.
-The Statements of Cash Flows on pages 33 and 34 report the sources and uses of cash for fiscal years 2021 and 2020.
-The Statements of Fiduciary Net Position on page 35 and Statements of Changes in Fiduciary Net Position on page 36 report the balances and activity of the Lottery's Retirement Plans for fiscal years 2021 and 2020.
+The Statements of Net Position on Page 33 and the Statements of Revenues, Expenses, and Changes in Net Position on page 34 report the Lottery's assets, liabilities, revenues, and expenses in comparative format for fiscal year 2022 and fiscal year 2021.
+The Statements of Cash Flows on pages 35 and 36 report the sources and uses of cash for fiscal years 2022 and 2021.
+The Statements of Fiduciary Net Position on page 37 and Statements of Changes in Fiduciary Net Position on page 38 report the balances and activity of the Lottery's Retirement Plans for fiscal year 2022 and fiscal year 2021.

 Notes to Financial Statements.
-The Notes to Financial Statements on pages 37 to 58 provide additional information that is essential for a full understanding of the financial statements and provide more detailed data.
+The Notes to Financial Statements on pages 39 to 60 provide additional information that is essential for a full understanding of the financial statements and provide more detailed data.

 Schedules of Percentage Return to the State of New Mexico.
-The Schedules of Percentage Return to the State of New Mexico on page 59 reports the percentages of gross revenues that were returned to the State of New Mexico for fiscal years 2021 and 2020 in compliance with the New Mexico Lottery Act.
+The Schedules of Percentage Return to the State of New Mexico on page 61 reports the percentages of gross revenues that were returned to the State of New Mexico for fiscal years 2022 and 2021 in compliance with the New Mexico Lottery Act.